albertllousas/functional-domain-driven-design/README.md

 be events in our implementation, they could be events or just states in our model**.
 Some of them will be published to the outside world, the integration ones, committed events that occurred within our bounded context which may be interesting to other domains, applications or third party services.
 We'll see later how they will be implemented.
-- More shared model, more ubiquitous language, commands and events give us an idea of which methods, functions or domain components.
+- More shared model, more ubiquitous language.
 - Dependencies: Other systems that our BC depends on
 - Policies:
     - `Create Loan Policy`: Whenever a loan application is created we need to create a loan to start the approval process.